Supporting Australian Designers This Australia Day

 Surprisingly, it’s not easy to find a list of sustainable and ethical products for kids online and even more difficult to find a list of Australian designed or Australian made products for children.
 So this Australia Day we decided to celebrate our Australian designers and small businesses with a list of up and coming kids designer brands to watch.

 At FOUND by Flynn we only source products for babies, toddlers, children and the whole family from sustainable and ethical Australian designers.
 So we live and breathe this space every day.
-It was a tough decision, but here are the Top 11 designers we think will be making waves (in an ethical and sustainable way!) in 2020.
+It was a tough decision, but here are the Top 11 designers we think will be making waves, in an ethical and sustainable way!

 Modern Monty produce eye-catching, classic toys and educational products that encourage a deep connection with nature, from a young age.
 They intend for their products to nurture little conservationists.

 Designed and operated on the Sunshine Coast, owners Meg and Kelvin also partnered with Brisbane-based artist, Amanda Borchers, whose beautiful artwork truly captures the spirit of the Australian wild.

 Modern Monty have selected manufacturers who are FSC (Forest Stewardship Council) certified, which means that they are independently accredited and they operate in an environmentally, economically and socially responsible way.
 All efforts are made to utilise natural and organic materials and Modern Monty also offer a range of plastic-free, earth-friendly products.

 Tinta Crayons make natural, organic and sustainable crayons, hand-poured and packed in Melbourne.
 The business was established in 2015 by Maria Fletcher and Maria Porto.
 As mums of young children, they knew crayons were often chewed or put in kids’ mouths but a safe alternative, free of toxic substances, was hard to find.
 The solution?
 They made it themselves!